 The actual migration of the workload further demonstrated the power and value of TransitionManager.
 The information gathered and stored in TransitionManager created “recipes,” groups of rules for sequencing and creating both automated and human tasks to perform during each event.

-Recipes ensure that all the traits, such as asset type, class and dependencies are stored for intelligent workflow management and can be repeated in any future tasks, ensuring efficiency and consistency.
+Recipes ensure that all the traits, such as asset type, class and dependencies are stored for intelligent workstream management and can be repeated in any future tasks, ensuring efficiency and consistency.

 These recipes also orchestrated each migration event by integrating the cloud transport capabilities of CloudEndure Migration, making the workload migrations move seamlessly, quickly, at the lowest cost and lowest risk.